pydanny/pydanny-event-notes/DjangoConEurope2012/its-about-time.rst

 * Django core dev

 .. note:: Had to deal with a business thing so didn't get all of Aymeric's talk down.
+What I got was from some really awesome material.

 RFC 3339
 =========